console Package¶

 label_mode – True Enable progress percentage label

-oob_error – False Out of bounds error occurred
+oob_error – False Out of bounds error occurred.

 unicode_support – bool Detection result, determines default icons